Additional Resources for Supporting Healthy Dating Relationships

 - Learn more about Dating Matters, a CDC program being implemented in schools around the country.
 There is an online training for anyone who works with youth and technical packages on preventing dating violence.

-- Review a webinar on benefits and how to integrate healthy relationship education in high school and college.
+- Review a webinar on the benefits of integrating healthy relationship education in high school and college, and how to do it.

 - The Center for Changing Our Campus Culture, supported by the Office on Violence Against Women, provides resources and describes current efforts to prevent sexual violence on college campuses.